Chengxin-Wu/Facial-Expression-Recognition/README.md

 - **Fully Connected Layer 1**: A dense layer with 384 units, followed by ReLU activation.
 - **Fully Connected Layer 2**: Another dense layer with 192 units.
 - **Output Layer**: A linear layer with 7 units corresponding to the emotion categories.

+Since the code structure is too old, we reconstructed it and make a more advanced structure.
+And the